msomea/python_week_seven_assignment/README.md

-# python_week_seven_assignmentAnalyzing Data with Pandas and Visualizing Results with Matplotlib
+# Analyzing Data with Pandas and Visualizing Results with Matplotlib
 **Assignment Overview**

 This project demonstrates data analysis and visualization in Python using the pandas and matplotlib libraries.